WolfgangMehner/vim-plugins/git-support/README.md

 - Added: The diff buffer can be use to add/reset chunks, added new maps.
 - Added: Extended command-line completion to handle options for Git commands.
 - Added: New maps for the buffer: log
+- Added: Command :GitEdit to quickly jump to configuration files.
 - Changed: The status buffer can handle renamed files.
 - Minor changes.